genericSpecimen/github-scripts/README.md

 ## The scripts
 1. [create-repo](./create-repo.sh): This script will create a new repository (handles both local and remote repository creation).
 2. [clone-all-repos](./clone-all-repos.sh): This script will clone all the user's public and private repositories.
+3. [delete-repo](./delete-repo.sh): *WARNING*: This is a dangerous script.
+It will delete both your local AND remote repositories.
+Use at your own risk.